tbjgolden/cssinjson/README.md

 **CSS is verbose**.

-CSS preprocessor source files (.scss, .less) convey the same information in a much smaller data footprint.
+CSS preprocessor source files (.scss, .less) generate the same output from much less code, by including variables and loops.

-But it could be even smaller.
+This project takes that principle and extends it by reducing it to a JSON-encoded language designed to be as small as possible<sup>[1][2]</sup>.

 ## `nanoCSS` is as small as it gets